 Thyroid scientists have discovered that the human body can handle very wide daily fluctuations above the normal Free T3 range without tissues becoming thyrotoxic.
 Even large peaks and valleys can become “attenuated” or moderated within tissues (Saberi & Utiger, 1973).

 As Free T3 enters tissues, it’s not just being forced into cellular receptors.
 The body continues to metabolize T3 into other useful hormones like Triac and T3 sulfate.

 There’s a “fire-fighter” everywhere in our bodies called Deiodinase Type 3 that focuses on breaking apart excess T3, capable of increasing its activity in any tissue in the human body as required (Bianco, 2019).
 This D3 enzyme converts a flexible rate of T3 into T2.
 It protects the body from transient thyrotoxicosis due to T3 fluctuations.
 That’s its healthy role.

 Science also suggests T3 hormone may lose some of its usual potency at receptors when you lack T4.
 Consider the far shorter duration of time of T3 binds to receptors when it’s not converted locally from T4 by the D2 enzyme within the cell (Bianco, 2019).
-Some molecular biologists have theorized the nuclear T3 receptor’s sensitivity and/or “availability” may be dulled when T4 is not binding to integrin receptors on the outside of the cell’s wall (Hammes & Davis, 2015).
+Some molecular biologists have theorized the nuclear T3 receptor’s sensitivity and/or “availability” may be dulled when T4 is not binding to integrin receptors on the outer side of cell membranes (Hammes & Davis, 2015).